masoodazizi/scalable-wordpress/README.md

-# scalable-wordpress
+# Scalable WordPress Application with AWS
+## Introduction
-Deploy a highly-available and fault-tolerance WordPress application on AWS via Terraform
+The purpose of this project is deploying a highly-available and fault-tolerance WordPress application in the AWS environment.